rr-/szurubooru/INSTALL.md

 `ServerName` specifies the domain under which `szurubooru` will be hosted.
 `DocumentRoot` should point to the `public_html/` directory.

+Some environments / configurations require extra steps to make things work - in case you experience any problems, please consult the troubleshooting section later in this file.

 Enabling required modules in Apache